 Thank you for this opportunity to interact with you.
 How would you describe yourself?

 Thank you too for this opportunity.
 Whenever I am asked this question, my answer is always straightforward.
-I am a change agent and a game changer.
+I am a change agent and a game-changer.
 I keep this in mind in all that I do and that is how I always want to be identified.
 As legendary Michael Jackson’s hit song “Man in the mirror” says, if you want to make the world a better place, then take a look at yourself and make the change.
 My desire is never to stick to the status quo but bring positive change wherever I find myself.
 I try to go beyond the borders of race, religion and even gender and change the way things are done when I see the opportunity to make them better.
-So yes, I do describe myself as a game changer.
+So yes, I do describe myself as a game-changer.

 You began your journey as a sales representative at Advance West Coast Marketing, but you have over the years risen to corporate leadership.
 Please tell us about your career journey.

 I grew up at a time where the opportunities available to women weren’t as many as they are today.
 A woman had to work twice as hard as a man did to rise to the top.
-But my belief and conviction was in taking a day at a time and making the most out of each day.
+But my belief and conviction were in taking a day at a time and making the most out of each day.
 I did indeed begin as a sales representative at Advance West Coast Marketing but I had my eyes at the top.
 I believed I also had my quota to contribute to the world and if I find myself in the corporate world, then I needed to leave an indelible mark in the corporate world specifically in the world of finance.

 From Advance West Coast Marketing, I trained as a professional teacher and taught for some years before joining the Standard Chartered Bank as a Direct Sales Representative.
 My pursuit to become an investment banker took me to Gold Coast Fund Management Limited, as a Sales Executive and Relationship Management Officer in 2006.
-I became an Authorized Dealing Officer on the Ghana Stock Exchange having acquired the required license to do so.
+I became an Authorized Dealing Officer on the Ghana Stock Exchange has acquired the required license to do so.
 I rose through the ranks at Gold Coast Fund Management Limited to become the Head of National Customer Service Centre responsible for strategic planning and implementation of customer service policies.
 I set up customer service procedures, and ensured compliance across all branches and regional offices of the company.
 I held this position until 2014 when I moved to McOttley Capital as the Chief Operating Officer then eventually became the Managing Director of the company in 2015.

 Kindly share with us some of your experiences within male-dominated corporate boardrooms and industries.

 The finance industry is indeed dominated by men and sometimes a woman needs to work harder to prove herself as capable.
 Anecdotal evidence suggests that, in the financial sector in Ghana, women make up less than 20% of corporate boards.
 This means that, for every 10 member board, less than 2 of them are women.
 I remember vividly after my appointment as the MD and needed to present my first budget to the board for approval.
 I knew I had to be smarter, think like the men, and process all the ideas as the men in order to sweep them off their feet.
 In fact, one had to be extremely cautious, confident and indeed straight to the point.
 This demanded a lot of hard work to get things done.
-As you engage with them over the years, your experience and expertise is brought to bear.
+As you engage with them over the years, your experience and expertise are brought to bear.

 What has worked for me in this male-dominated corporate industry is confidence and being passionate about what I think is right.
 One has to be straight and strict to get the job done, delegate duties but monitor and receive feedback.
 But I also do all these with humility, open-mind and the fear of God.